Last Updated on March 31, 2021

-It takes some major motivation, and often times a few tricks to help you control your appetite– we are all human, and most of the time just want to eat sandwiches and cookies!
+It takes some major motivation, and often times a few tricks to help you control your appetite.
+All in all, we are human, and most of the time just want to eat sandwiches and cookies!
 Will power alone is not enough.

-I'm sure that you have heard that when you feel hungry, sometimes it's that you are really just thirsty or bored.
-Very true!
-And, if you're going to be gulping on water all day, you might as well infuse it with these naturally low calorie detox foods that are known to flush your system of toxins, boost your metabolism and improve your health.
+I'm sure that you have heard that when you feel hungry, sometimes it's that you are really indeed just thirsty or bored.
+It is in fact true!
+And certainly, if you're going to be gulping on the water all day, you certainly might as well infuse it with these naturally low-calorie detox foods that are known to in fact flush your system of toxins, boost your metabolism and improve your health.

-This one is my favorite because it's almost like drinking a meal but it's low in calories and high in nutrition!
-It's also very refreshing, and makes it easy to stay hydrated throughout the day.
+This one is my favorite because it's almost like drinking a meal but also because it's low in calories and high in nutrition!
+It's also very refreshing and makes it so easy to stay hydrated throughout the day.

 - 2 organic lemons

-- 1 organic cucumber
+- organic cucumber one large or 2 small

 - 1 cup chopped fresh or frozen pineapple (organic if you can find it)

-- 1 dozen organic mint leaves
+- handful of organic mint leaves

 - 1 large chunk of ginger (peeled)